veeramarni/redux-bootstrap-example/README.md

 # redux-bootstrap-example
-An example to showcase how to use redux-bootstrap
+An example to showcase how to use [redux-bootstrap](https://github.com/remojansen/redux-bootstrap).